 Request materials for use onsite in Special Collections’ de Gaspé Beaubien Reading Room or order reproductions through HOLLIS Special Request.
 The first time you use the system you will be prompted to create an account.
 You do not need a Harvard ID to register or request Special Collections material.
 Your account allows you to track your current and past requests.
 You can also create draft requests and save them until you are ready to visit the library to view materials.

-In order to submit a request for materials from our collections, click the View in Library link found under Get It in the HOLLIS record and select Place Request on the next screen.
+In order to submit a request for materials from our collections, click the Request to Scan or Visit link found under Get It in the HOLLIS record and select Place Request on the next screen.
 Users will be prompted to log in to HOLLIS Special Request.